atbcb/usab-uswds/_ada-guides/chapter-4-elevators-and-platform-lifts.md

 Position indicators are required for all cars, including those of 2-stop elevators.
 Specifications include:

-- ½" min. character height
+- ½&Prime; minimum character height
 - Illumination of each floor level passed or stopped at
-- Automatic verbal announcement of stop or non-verbal audible signal of passed floors and stops (if elevator not destination-oriented and has a rated speed of 200 ft./ minute max.)
+- Automatic verbal announcement of stop or non-verbal audible signal of passed floors and stops (if elevator not destination-oriented and has a rated speed of 200 feet/ minute maximum)
-- Frequency: 300 -- 3,000 Hz for verbal annunciator, 1500 Hz max. for non-verbal signal
+- Frequency: 300 to 3,000 Hz for verbal annunciator, 1500 Hz maximum for non-verbal signal
-- Signal level: 10 dB min. above ambient to 80 dB max.
+- Signal level: 10 dB minimum above ambient to 80 dB maximum

 #### Emergency Communication